richardhuskey/asteroid_impact/README.md

 <h1>License</h1>

-Asteroid Impact is Copyright (c) Media Neuroscience Lab (http://www.medianeuroscience.org/), Rene Weber
+Asteroid Impact was developed in the Media Neuroscience Lab (http://www.medianeuroscience.org/), Rene Weber, PI

 Asteroid Impact is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see http://creativecommons.org/licenses/by-sa/4.0/.

+Key Contributors include:

+Nick Winters
+Richard Huskey
+Britney Craighead
+Rene Weber

 <h1>Introduction</h1>